NerdWalletOSS/shepherd/README.md

 - `adapter` specifies what version control adapter should be used for performing operations on repos (clone, branch, commit, push, etc.).
 Currently Shepherd only has a GitHub adapter, but you could create a Bitbucket or GitLab adapter if you don't use GitHub.
 - `search_query` is specific to the GitHub adapter.
 It uses GitHub's [code search qualifiers] to identify repositories that are candidates for a migration.
 If a repository contains a file matching the search, it will be considered a candidate for this migration.

 The options under `hooks` specify the meat of a migration.
 They tell Shepherd how to determine if a repo should be migrated, how to actually perform the migration, how to generate a pull request message for each repository, and more.
 Each hook consists of one or more standard executables that Shepherd will execute in sequence.
-Let's go through each one.

 - `should_migrate` is a sequence of commands to execute to determine if a repo actually requires a migration.
 If any of them exit with a non-zero value, that signifies to Shepherd that the repo should not be migrated.
 For instance, the second step in the above `should_migrate` hook would fail if the repo was last modified in 2017, since `grep` would exit with a non-zero value.
+- `post_checkout` is a sequence of commands to be executed once a repo has been checked out and passed any `should_migrate` checks.
+This is a convenient place to do anything that will only need to be done once per repo, such as installing any dependencies.
 - `apply` is a sequence of commands that will actually execute the migration.
 This example is very simple: we're just using `mv` to rename a file.
 However, this hook could contain arbitrarily many, potentially complex commands, depending on the requirements of your particualr migration.
 - `pr_message` is a sequence of commands that will be used to generate a pull request message for a repository.
 In the simplest case, this can just be a static message, but you could also programmatically generate a message that calls out particular things that might need human attention.
 Anything written to `stdout` will be used for the message.
 If multiple commands are specified, the output from each one will be concatenated together.

+`should_migrate` and `post_checkout` are optional; `apply` and `pr_message` are required.

 Each of these commands will be executed with the workign directory set to the target repository.
 Shepherd exposes some context to each command via specific environment variables: